 James Laney Jr was born in Yuma Arizona in 1959.
 He began his teaching career in the US Peace Corps in Kenya in the early 1980s.
 Now in his 30th year as an educator, he has worked in American and international schools in New York City, Nicosia, Taipei, Warsaw and Addis Ababa.
 He has been at teacher at all grade levels from K-12 and was the Director of Technology at Taipei American School.
 He served as a principal in elementary, middle and high school programs, prior to becoming Head of School at the International Community School of Addis Ababa in 2010.
 Jim holds a BSc in computer systems engineering from Oregon Institute of Technology, an MA in Science Education from Teachers College Columbia University, and has completed his doctoral coursework in International School Leadership from Boston University.

-Originally from England, is now based at the Western Academy of Beijing where she has been since 2008.
-She is a high school educational technology specialist and her primary focus is to work alongside classroom teachers to promote innovative pedagogical practices, brought about by the affordances of new technologies.
-She is currently piloting an exciting new program focusing on a self-directed learning program for some of their senior students.
+Prior to moving back to Brisbane, she was at the Western Academy of Beijing for almost ten years where her primary focus was to work alongside classroom teachers to promote innovative pedagogical practices, brought about by the affordances of new technologies.
+A key project was developing and prototyping a self-directed learning program for senior students.

 Dan James became the Executive Director of the Positive Coaching Alliance Seattle Chapter in January of 2017.
 PCA is a US nonprofit that uses sport to develop “Better Athletes, Better People.”
 Prior to that Dan was the National Manager of Wheelchair Tennis for the United States Tennis Association where he served as the US Paralympic Coach at 5 Paralympic Games.
 He was critical to bringing wheelchair tennis to the US Open Grand Slam and did development work through wheelchair tennis in numerous developing nations.
 James resides in Seattle, WA.